Characterization of the strong divisibility property for generalized Fibonacci polynomials: Generalized Fibonacci polynomials

 In the literature there are several definitions of generalized Fibonacci polynomials.
-However, the definition that we introduce here is simpler and covers other definitions.
+The definition that we introduce here is simpler and covers other definitions.
 The background given in this section is a summary of the background given in \cite{florezHiguitaMuk}.
 However, the definition of generalized Fibonacci polynomial here is not exactly the same as in \cite{florezHiguitaMuk}.
-The \emph{generalized Fibonacci polynomial} sequence, denoted by GFP, is defined by the recurrence relation
+The \emph{generalized Fibonacci polynomial} sequence $\{ G_{n}(x)\}$, denoted by GFP, is defined by the following recurrence relation: if $p_0(x)$ is a constant and $p_1(x)$, $d(x)$, and $g(x)$ are non-zero polynomials in $\mathbb{Z}[x]$ with $\gcd(d(x), g(x))=1$, then